Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/svd.rst

 Overview
 ============
 SVD is a factorization of a real or complex matrix.
-It generalizes the eigendecomposition of a square normal matrix with an orthonormal eigenbasis to any :math:`m\times n` matrix.
+It generalizes the eigen decomposition of a square normal matrix with an orthonormal eigenbasis to any :math:`m\times n` matrix.
 It is related to the polar decomposition.

-the singular value decomposition of a :math: `m\times n` complex matrix :math:`M` is a factorization of the form :math:`U`:math:`\Sigma`:math:`V^*`, where :math:`U` is a :math:`m\times m` complex unitary matrix, :math:`\Sigma` is a :math:`m\times n` rectangular diagonal matrix with non-negative real numbers on the diagonal, and :math:`V` is a :math:`n\times n` complex unitary matrix.
+The singular value decomposition of a :math: `m\times n` complex matrix :math:`M` is a factorization of the form :math:`U`:math:`\Sigma`:math:`V^*`, where :math:`U` is a :math:`m\times m` complex unitary matrix, :math:`\Sigma` is a :math:`m\times n` rectangular diagonal matrix with non-negative real numbers on the diagonal, and :math:`V` is a :math:`n\times n` complex unitary matrix.
 If :math:`M` is real, :math:`U` and :math:`V` can also be guaranteed to be real orthogonal matrix.

 .. math::
             M = U{\Sigma}V^*

 The diagonal entries :math:`\Sigma_{ii}` of :math:`\Sigma` are known as the singular values of :math:`M`.
-The number of non-zero singular values is equal to the rank of :math:`M`. the Columns of :math:`U` and :math:`V` are called the left-singular vectors and right-singular vectors of :math:`M` respectively.
+The number of non-zero singular values is equal to the rank of :math:`M`. the Columns of :math:`U` and :math:`V` are called the left-singular vectors and right-singular vectors of :math:`M`, respectively.

 Implementation